Alfresco/alfresco-ng2-components/docs/content-services/components/document-list.component.md

 This single extra line in the template enables context menu items for documents and folders.

+The actions visibility and disabled states are evaluated once for each node and then cached by [Document List component](document-list.component.md) for futurs uses.
+If your actions states might have changed since the first evaluation of the node, you should call `clearActionsCache()`.

 ### Navigation mode

 By default, the [Document List component](document-list.component.md) uses 'double-click' mode for navigation.